 He says it’s not without risks though.
 Sometimes the astral body of a third person can become separated and then there’s a three-way swap, or even more.
 He says that’s really unusual though, and he just has to run the machine a few more times until all the astral bodies are in the right people.

-Well, the good Dr. Nightshade ran the machine, took my money, a load of it, and nothing happened!
-He says it doesn’t always work first time.
+Well, the good Dr Nightshade ran the machine, took my money, a load of it, and nothing happened!
+He says it doesn’t always work the first time.
 To come back tomorrow.
 ‘Get a good night’s sleep and don’t worry,’ he says.
 As if!

 A tousle-haired girl, lean and smiley appears at her side.
 She doesn’t have braces on her perfect teeth.
 I hear the pounding feet of what sounds like a dog racing up the stairs.

 “Come on Dad, Rusty needs some exercise!”